Hello, happy Wednesday! I’m jumping on the blog today with a post about fitness, injuries, my relationship with exercise and my goals moving forward.

 My family doctor, my pain management doctor, and my PT all said to avoid the treadmill.
 It’s high impact.
 But I like the treadmill.
 I don’t run because of my knee, so I walk.
 And I do the elliptical and the recumbent bike, all set to Rolling Hills, and it makes me sweat, and I feel relatively good when I’m done.
 So there’s that.
 That’s the plan.

 I used to do Pilates on a semi-regular basis, and I like that as well.
 And I noticed results.
 I haven’t really done it too much while my back is healing (“healing” means my disc is dying a slow death), but I’d like to get back into it at some point.
 Soon.
 Very soon.
-Or maybe after the 16 weeks of BBG (pre-training for four, plus 12).
+Or maybe after the 16 weeks of BBG.

 Wow!
 Who knew I had so much to say, not me!

-If you made it this far, thank you for reading!
-And you deserve an endurance medal!!
+If you made it this far, you deserve an endurance medal!